malibuwileyu/reelai_v2/docs/high-level-checklist.md

    - [x] As a user, I want to see my profile information

 2. Video Management
-   - [ ] As a user, I want to upload videos
+   - [x] As a user, I want to upload videos
-   - [ ] As a user, I want to view my uploaded videos
+   - [x] As a user, I want to view my uploaded videos
-   - [ ] As a user, I want to delete my videos
+   - [x] As a user, I want to delete my videos

 3. Progress Tracking
-   - [ ] As a user, I want to track my video watching progress
+   - [ ] As a user, I want to track my watch history
    - [ ] As a user, I want to resume videos where I left off
-   - [ ] As a user, I want to see my overall learning progress
+   - [ ] As a user, I want to see my learning progress
-   - [ ] As a user, I want to browse subjects by difficulty, subject, and category
-   - [ ] As a user, I want to see subject prerequisites and related topics
+   - [ ] As a user, I want real-time progress updates

 4. Learning Experience
    - [ ] As a user, I want personalized video recommendations
    - [ ] As a user, I want to take quizzes to test my knowledge
    - [ ] As a user, I want to earn achievements for my progress
+   - [ ] As a user, I want to follow structured learning paths

 5. Social Learning
    - [ ] As a user, I want to join study groups
    - [ ] As a user, I want to discuss videos with others
    - [ ] As a user, I want to share my progress with friends
+   - [ ] As a user, I want to collaborate on learning projects

 ## Project Focus
-- [ ] Educational Content Consumer
+- [x] Educational Content Consumer
-- [ ] Self-paced Learning
+- [x] Self-paced Learning
-- [ ] Target Audience: Students, lifelong learners, and skill-seekers
+- [x] Target Audience: Students, lifelong learners, and skill-seekers

 ## Core Features